mohamedyounis10/Generative-password/README.md

-Sure, here's a description you can add to your README on GitHub:

----

 ## Random Password Generator

 This Python script generates a random password based on user input and certain criteria.
 Below is a brief overview of how it works: